How to Protect your Floors and Carpet on Moving Day

 Moving can be incredibly stressful which is why it is important to keep a checklist of everything you may need on moving day.
-One item that is often overlooked is floor protection, how will you protect your floors from damage or dirt?
-It's true, many vanlines will provide floor protection, but do-it-yourself moves are a completely different story.
+One item that is often overlooked is floor protection- how will you protect your floors from damage or dirt?
+It's true that many van lines will provide floor protection for you, but DIY moves are a completely different story.
 When hiring moving labor (movers to load or unload) the task of protecting the floors is usually yours.
-To help you adequately prepare flooring we have outlined some preventative maintenance tips.
+To help you adequately prepare your carpet, tile and wood floors for moving day we have outlined our best tips below.

 For starters, place a welcome mat outside of the front door, this will prevent small pebbles and debris from being brought in the home.
 Next, lay a rug inside the door (within the home) to act as a second line of defense in case the welcome mat didn't do the job.